Henry Ford: Ford Motor Company

-In response, Malcomson brought in another group of investors and convinced the Dodge Brothers to accept a portion of the new company.
+In response, Malcomson brought in another group of investors and convinced the Dodge brothers to accept a portion of the new company.
 Ford & Malcomson was reincorporated as the Ford Motor Company on June 16, 1903, with $28,000 capital.
 The original investors included Ford and Malcomson, the Dodge brothers, Malcomson's uncle John S. Gray, Malcolmson's secretary James Couzens, and two of Malcomson's lawyers, John W. Anderson and Horace Rackham.
 Because of Ford's volatility, Gray was elected president of the company.
 Ford then demonstrated a newly designed car on the ice of Lake St. Clair, driving 1 mi in 39.4 seconds and setting a new land speed record at 91.3 mph.
 Convinced by this success, race driver Barney Oldfield, who named this new Ford model "999" in honor of the fastest locomotive of the day, took the car around the country, making the Ford brand known throughout the United States.
-Ford also was one of the early backers of the Indianapolis 500.
+Ford was also one of the early backers of the Indianapolis 500.

+Transmission Patent

+In 1909, Ford applied for a patent on his new transmission mechanism.
+It was awarded a patent in 1911.

 Model T

 The Model T debuted on October 1, 1908.
 It had the steering wheel on the left, which every other company soon copied.
 The entire engine and transmission were enclosed; the four cylinders were cast in a solid block; the suspension used two semi-elliptic springs.
-The car was very simple to drive, and easy and cheap to repair.
-It was so cheap at $825 in 1908 ($ today), with the price falling every year, that by the 1920s, a majority of American drivers had learned to drive on the Model T, despite the fact that drivers who were only familiar with the Model T's unique foot-operated planetary transmission and steering-column operated throttle-cum-accelerator had to learn a completely different set of skills to drive any other gasoline-powered automobile of the time.
+The car was simple to drive, easy and inexpensive to repair.
+It was so inexpensive at $825 in 1908 ($ today), with the price falling every year, that by the 1920s, a majority of American drivers had learned to drive on the Model T.